 Choose vegan and cruelty-free products and look for independent certifications that validate their vegan status.
 Luckily, there are enough brands that offer vegan options for shoes (Veja), bags (Stella McCartney), women's clothing (People Tree), men's fashion (Brave Gentleman) and try our favourite Wearth London to get vegan toiletries and household supplies.

 You know plastic pollution is what we care about a lot.
 Be careful when choosing vegan products that end up damaging the planet in another way.
 Many vegan products are made from fossil-fuel based plastics.
 If you walk into a vegan store, you will see packs of five kale chip bites packed in a plastic pouch that is completely non-recyclable.
 Plastics in clothing are common in the form of synthetic fibres such as polyester, acrylic, polyamide and nylon.
 If you care about the environmental benefit of going vegan, you surely care about plastic pollution as well.

-Spruce products are certified by the Vegan Society, cruelty-free and free from single-use plastic pollution.
+Spruce refillable cleaning products are certified by the Vegan Society, cruelty-free and free from single-use plastic pollution.
 We only use safe, non-toxic ingredients.
 Not to mention, it smells absolutely divine!